gusztavvargadr/packer/README.md

 ## Contributing

-Feedback, please - [issues] or [pull requests] are welcome and are greatly appreciated.
+Feedback, [issues] or [pull requests] are welcome and are greatly appreciated.
 Check out the [milestones] for the list of planned releases.

 [Contributing]: #contributing